Skull220/DDLCtVN/README.md

 IV.
 Drag and Drop the contents of the file to your /game/ folder in your DDLC install.
 Delete Script.rpa.

 V. Run the game.
 If all goes well, the application name at the top should say "Doki Doki, the Normal VN!"

+#CREDITS!

+>Game Design/Writing Head

+Skull(#5043)

+>Beta Readers/Beta Testers

+Romaninlove

+C.J.
+Cervera

+Cawliin

+Kade

+Koya-Sato

+Kuyoki

+Lucian Winters

+Monika(the intellegent one)

+Qui-Gon Sin

+Lou

+Sergmanny

+NNDanny

+>Writing/Coding Assistance

+NNDanny

+Koya-Sato

+Kuyoki

+Sergmanny

+>New Monika Expressions

+Monika After Story Team

+>Other New Art

+Lou

+Stefano

+>Special Thanks

+"CampinKarl, for starting this all."

+"Pi, for giving me a footing."

+"All my Friends in the DDMC, for keeping me up through thick and thin."

+"And, of course, you, for enjoying my mod."